 Get moving.

-Consider supplements.
+Consider whole food supplements.

-Many vitamins and minerals work to help your hormones do their jobs.
-Magnesium, chromium, vitamin D, biotin, vanadium are just a few of these.
 Herbs like cinnamon, bitter melon, banaba, and gymnema are among the many used for centuries in other cultures to treat diabetes.
 Talk with your doctor or a knowledgeable practitioner about dosing and how to choose a high quality product.

 Avoid artificial sweeteners.